Musicals

 HISTORY OF MUSICALS

-Musical theatre, since the early 20th century, has generally been called, simply, musicals.
-This form of theatrical performance combines songs and soundtracks —original or from already existing music— along with specially crafted choreography, with the dialogue and acting of classic theatre.
-Musicals differ from other theatrical forms like opera and dance because of the equal importance given to the music as compared with the dialogue, movement, and other elements, and they are characterised as sentimental and amusing in nature.
 Although music being a part of dramatic presentations can be traced back to ancient times, Modern Western musical theatre emerged during the 19th century with forms of entertainment like the music hall, burlesque, vaudeville, comic opera, pantomime, minstrel show, and variety shows.
 Then, in 1866, "The Black Crook" opened in New York City as the first musical comedy, described as a mix of French Romantic ballet and German melodrama, attracting patrons of both opera and serious drama, as well as those of burlesque shows.
 Overall, many structural elements were established by the light opera works of Jacques Offenbach in France, Gilbert and Sullivan in Britain, and the works of Harrigan and Hart in America.
 Musical theatre works of Americans like George M. Cohan emerged at the turn of the 20th century prior to Edwardian musical comedies in Britain like the celebrated London Gaiety Girls run by the British showman and entrepreneur George Edwardes, who brought the show to New York City calling the production musical comedy so as to differentiate it from his other burlesques.
-In the 1920s and '30s, musical comedy experienced a peak of creativity.
-Jerome Kern collaborated with Guy Bolton and P.G.
-Wodehouse, producing a series of remarkable productions.
-Notable composers and lyricists of this period include George and Ira Gershwin, Richard Rodgers and Oscar Hammerstein II, Harold Arlen, and Jule Styne.
-"The Princess Theatre" musicals (1915–1918) meant artistic steps forward beyond the revues and other entertainments of the early 20th century and led to such groundbreaking works as "Show Boat" (1927), "Of Thee I Sing" (1931), and "Oklahoma!"
-(1943).
-In fact, "Show Boat" (1927) was the first musical to merge music into the narrative, marking it the first musical to offer a cohesive plot.
-However, it wasn't until the 1940s that this practice became fully established.
-Over the years, famous musicals were produced like "My Fair Lady" (1956), "The Fantasticks" (1960), "Hair" (1967), "A Chorus Line" (1975), "Les Misérables" (1985), "The Phantom of the Opera" (1986), "Rent" (1996), "Wicked" (2003), and "Hamilton" (2015), which have become part of our cultural landscape.

 AUSTRALIAN MUSICALS

-As for Australian musical theatre, we can trace its emergence back to the early 20th century.
-It was marked by productions rooted in local themes and settings, often featuring convicts or outlaws.
-However, it wasn't until 1920 with the premiere of "FFF: An Australian Mystery Musical Comedy" by Jack DeGaris and Reg Stoneham that the country witnessed its first significant, locally written musical.
-This production drew inspiration from Edwardian musical comedy styles, setting the stage for later developments in the genre.
 With the staging of "Collits’ Inn'' by Varney Monk and Stuart Gurr in 1933 came a pivotal moment.
 This success led to further exploration of Australian narratives in works like "The Cedar Tree" and "Blue Mountain Melody" in 1934.
 Post-war, Australian musicals began reflecting international trends with productions like "Lola Montez" in 1958, following the Broadway and West End mould.
 Then, the 1970s and 1980s experienced a shift towards smaller-scale works with collaborations between playwrights, and experimentation with rock opera, exemplified by productions such as "Bran Nue Dae" in 1990.
-The arrival of mega-musicals like "Cats" in 1985 introduced a new era of grand theatrical spectacles like "Les Misérables," "The Phantom of the Opera," and "Miss Saigon" which monopolised major theatres.
-Director Simon Phillips emerged as a dominant figure in Australian musical theatre in the early 2000s with successes like "Priscilla, Queen of the Desert" and "Love Never Dies."
-Meanwhile, other Australian talents like Tim Minchin were acclaimed internationally for works like "Matilda the Musical."

 MUSICALS IN SYDNEY